UWA-IoT-training/MLBE-IoT/README.md

 # MLBE_IoT_Crash_course

-Marshall Lab B?
-E?
-Internet-of-Things Crash course
+Marshall Lab Biomedical Engineering Internet-of-Things Crash course

 ## Learning outcomes:
 At the end of this course participants should be able to: